 5 important facts about sitting.

-Fact #1 – Sitting is a whole YOU affair.
+Fact #1 – Sitting is a whole ‘you’ affair.

 Fact #3 – What is the best chair to sit on?
 Should it be ergonomically designed?
 Or is it another issue?

-The moral of this tale is; no ergonomic chair will get you out of your habitual way of sitting.
+In short, not even an ergonomic chair will get you out of your habitual way of sitting.

 There is much misconception about how to sit better, how to ‘hold yourself better’, how to activate the core muscles and so on.
 Here are some examples for getting to grips on postural ease.

-New course details – http://www.alexandertechnique.co.nz/transform-your-posture-class/
+Course details – http://www.alexandertechnique.co.nz/transform-your-posture-class/